avabellaw/shark-quiz/readme.md

 * I found out how to use jest with JQuery from [StackOverflow](https://stackoverflow.com/questions/45948843/how-to-require-jquery-plugin-in-jest-test-file)
 * How to use cookies from [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)
 * Speed up Google Fonts by [inlining the styleheet](https://johnfraney.ca/blog/improve-page-speed-google-fonts/)
-    * If you open the Google Fonts link tag src, you will load a stylsheet.
-Adding this critical css font stylesheet inline, cuts out an additional request.
+    * If you open the Google Fonts link tag src, you will load a stylesheet.
+Adding this critical CSS font stylesheet inline cuts out an additional request.
 However, to be safe I've added it to the end of my style.css file.

 ### Media